announce/lol-wasd/README.md

 ![Karabiner\-Elements Settings](./snapshot/karabiner.png)

-2. Optionally, sign up for [PBE](https://www.leagueoflegends.com/en-us/pbe/).
-At the time of wirting, the WASD Keybinding is only available in PBE.
+2. Optionally, sign up for [**PBE**](https://www.leagueoflegends.com/en-us/pbe/).
+At the time of writing, the WASD Keybinding is only available in PBE.

 ## How to edit the settings

+Refer to [the official FAQ article](https://support-leagueoflegends.riotgames.com/hc/en-us/articles/115005433708-Hotkeys-Keybindings-FAQ) to find your local config directory.

-Find an attribute named `WASD` under `Input.ini` in **PersistedSettings.json**.
-Refer to [the official FAQ article](https://support-leagueoflegends.riotgames.com/hc/en-us/articles/115005433708-Hotkeys-Keybindings-FAQ) for more details.
+Then, locate an attribute named `WASD` under `Input.ini` in **PersistedSettings.json** and apply any desired changes.

 Pitfall: